eze-kiel/sc/README.md

         27.000000
 ```

-On the left, it is your inputs.
+On the left, it is your input.
 On the right, the stack.

 You can enter more than one value, as long as they are separated by spaces: